ripterdust/anon_chat/design/LLD.md

 ### Description

-*Anonymouse Chat* is a coudebase designed to facilitate secure, private conversations between users while ensuring anonymity.
+*Anonymouse Chat* is a codebase designed to facilitate secure, private conversations between users while ensuring anonymity.
 The system aims to create a safe environment for users to comunicate without revealing their identities, using end-to-end encyrption and privacy-preserving techniques.
 The application will include features like real-time messaging, user authentication with anonymity preservation, and a lightweight interface.

-### Propused deliverable
+### Deliverable

 #### Encrypter
 The Encrypter module is responsible for ensuring the secure transmission of messages within the application by leveraging the RSA encryption method.
 This module will generate a unique pair of cryptographic keys: a private key, which remains securely stored within the user’s device, and a public key, which can be shared with other users for message encryption.